amatsuo/kaigiroku/README.md

 Examples
 --------

-At the moment, they only functionality this package provide is to download conference minutes of specific meetings (e.g. Budget Committee (予算委員会) and Plenary Meeting (本会議)) for a specified period.
+At the moment, the package provide only the functionality to download conference minutes of specific meetings (e.g. Budget Committee (予算委員会) and Plenary Meeting (本会議)) for a specified period.

 ### Download Conference Minutes